sansa17-dev/tripcraft-1/README.md

 # TripCraft - AI-Powered Travel Planning

-## 🔒 Secure Architecture
+## 🔒 Secure Architecture with Edge Functions

-TripCraft uses a secure backend architecture where all sensitive credentials (database keys, AI API keys) are kept server-side only.
-Users cannot access any sensitive information through the browser.
+TripCraft uses a secure backend architecture where all sensitive credentials are managed in Supabase Edge Function secrets.
+No environment variables or sensitive keys are exposed to the frontend.

 ## Quick Start